netherphp/standards/README.md

 }
 ```

-Methods and functions will not "just end"  - they will include explicit
-return when they are done.
-Arguments will be defined in PascalCase.
-When
-PHP 7 lands, arguments will be defined with their strict type identifier.

 ## Method Reduction of Concerns

 You would not follow this naming convention if the split methods are going